-Colombia: The second most diverse country in the planet
+Colombia: The second most diverse country on the planet

 - Colombia is the country with the highest biodiversity per square meter in the world.

-- The country is home to 10% of the different life forms in only 0,7% of the planet surface.
+- The country is home to 10% of the different life forms in only 0,7% of the planet's surface.

-- Is the third country in terms of ecosystems, wild life and hydric resources conservation; after Brazil and Costa Rica.
+- It is the third country in terms of ecosystems, wildlife, and hydric resources conservation; after Brazil and Costa Rica.

 - Last year, the R&D and innovation segments were the main object of science investment, with 42% and 23% respectively.